BitForgeCraftedCode/PersonalHomePage/README.md

 5. I only include five pictures I took while hiking.
 Feel free to add tons of your own.
 6. I sized the icons to 52px X 52px and the control buttons were sized to 30px X 30px.
 7. Feel free to use and modify this code for any use and or join the project.
-8. I build this to demonstrate a solid understanding of basic JavaScript functions, loops, scope, and time-controlled loops.
+8. I build this to demonstrate a solid understanding of basic JavaScript functions, scope, and time-controlled loops.
 Enjoy